Grams to Calories Calculator

 How Total Calories Is Calculated

 Total calories represent the energy potential in the food you eat.
-This tool uses the standard Atwater General System to find the exact energy value of your meal.
+This tool uses the standard Atwater General System to find the estimated energy value of your meal.

 (Carbs × 4) + (Protein × 4) + (Fat × 9) + (Alcohol × 7) = Total Calories